This vegan 3 bean Minestrone soup is so easy, quick to prepare and incredibly budget-friendly.

 Vegan Minestrone Soup

 This recipe for plant-based Minestrone soup is so simple and quick to prepare.
-Basically just chuck everything in, except the kale, pasta, and red wine vinegar, and simmer away for 20 minutes.
+Basically its just a case of chucking most of the ingredients in the soup pot, with the exception of the kale, pasta, and red wine vinegar, and simmering away for 20 minutes.

-Chopped tomatoes, tomato paste, Italian mixed herbs, oregano, tomato and herb stock, and bay leaves all work together to create a pleasant lightly sweet savoury tasting broth.
+Canned diced tomatoes, tomato paste, Italian mixed herbs, oregano, vegetable broth, and bay leaves all work together to create a pleasant lightly sweet, savoury tasting broth.

-A little drizzle of maple syrup or sprinkle of sugar helps balance the tomato flavours.
-A splash of red wine vinegar near the end of cooking provides a fresh kick.
+A little drizzle of maple syrup or a sprinkle of sugar helps balance the acidic tomato flavours.
+While a splash of red wine vinegar near the end of cooking provides a fresh kick to the soup broth.

-For the last 10-15 minutes of cooking the kale, pasta and red wine vinegar are mixed through.
-The exact cooking times depends on the type of pasta used and the size of your chopped veggies.
+For the last 10-15 minutes of cooking the kale, pasta and red wine vinegar are added to the soup pot.
+Although exact cooking times will depend on the type of pasta you select and the size of your sliced veggies.

-The veggies in this soup are bell pepper, sweet potato, courgette, onion, carrot, celery, and kale.
-However, feel free to switch up the vegetables and use whatever you have to hand.
+The vegetables used for this Minestrone soup are bell pepper, sweet potato, courgette, onion, carrot, celery, and kale.
+However, do feel free to switch up the vegetables and use whatever you have to hand.

-The recipe calls for cans of borlotti, butter and kidney beans.
-Although any bean either a single or combination can be used.
-Borlotti beans are a traditional Minestrone ingredient.
-Dried beans, which can be more budget-friendly, can replace the tinned beans.
-Simply precook in advance.
+Similarly, even though the recipe calls for cans of borlotti beans, butter beans and kidney beans, any bean either a single or combination can be used.
+Though borlotti beans are a traditional Minestrone ingredient.

-Bring to a simmer and cook for 20 minutes.
+Bring the soup to the boil and cook for 20 minutes.

 Simmer for 10-15 minutes.